bioc/rifi/README.md

   200.541 | ... | 56.460   |87.235  | NA  | ...|

 <sub>Table 1.
 Rifi input data table (assay).
-The columns contain the relative intensity measurements, with the first column referring to timepoint zero, at or before the addition of rifampicin.
+The columns contain the relative intensity measurements of all replicates, with the first column referring to timepoint zero, at or before the addition of rifampicin.
 </sub>

 ## Parameters